Kapulani Landgraf: Ē Luku Wale Ē

 Landgraf is the co-author, with Windward Community College art professor and humanities chair Mark Hamasaki, of Ē Luku Wale Ē (Devastation Upon Devastation), a book published in 2016 documenting through photographs the final stages of construction of the H-3 freeway.
 Mark Hamasaki is the co-founded the ʻElepaio Press and is an art and photography professor at Windward Community College.
 Pilāmoʻo centers their pieces around water and land rights in the Koʻolaupoko region of Oʻahu, emphasizing the importance of rootedness of place.

 Politics and Social Context

 H-3 Interstate Construction

-The H-3 Interstate is a 16 mile highway built between Hālawa and Haʻikū Valley, tunnelling through the Koʻolau Mountain Range on the island of Oʻahu, Hawaiʻi.
-This project is notorious for being the largest and most extensive public works project done in Hawaiʻi to date, the entire lifetime of the project spanning 37 years and $1.3 billion dollars.
+The H-3 Interstate is a 16-mile highway built between Hālawa and Haʻikū Valley, tunnelling through the Koʻolau Mountain Range on the island of Oʻahu, Hawaiʻi.
+This project is notorious for being the largest and most extensive public works project done in Hawaiʻi to date, the entire lifetime of the project spanning 37 years and $1.3 billion.
 The project was initiated to connect the Joint Base Pearl Harbor-Hickam and Kāneʻohe Marine Corps Base.